kelsi2/swapi_doc/README.md

   format.

-If you're interested to see what information we will be looking at you can make a request for the schema, but for our purposes the second call, `/people/:id/` seems like what we need.
+If you're interested to see what information we will be looking at you can make a call to the people schema but for our purposes the second call, `/people/:id/`, seems like what we need.
 However, we don't know what ID Luke Skywalker is located at.

 To find out, we can access the `/people/` endpoint and skim the results for Luke Skywalker, but SWAPI generously provides a much easier way to find the data we